BLM Grassroots Santa Clarita Valley

 WOMANIST

-We build a space that affirms Black women and is free from sexism, misogyny, and environments in which men are centered and women are diminished.
+We create a space that affirms Black women and aligns with the abolitionist agenda, ensuring it is free from sexism and misogyny.
+Our environment promotes community power and supports the Black freedom movement, where men are not centered and women are empowered.

 EMPATHY